Kishenji: Early political life

 Kishenji did not view the independence from British rule to be genuine freedom, rather he believed that it has only strengthened the rich ruling class and brought no meaningful change in the life of poor and tribal people.
 His classmates says that he had a strong aversion towards feudalism.
 His political career launched when he joined the Telangana movement and volunteered as a member of the Telangana Sangarsh Samiti.
 He subsequently founded the Radical Students Union (RSU) in Telangana.
 He became a full-time member of the People's War Group in 1974.
 He decided to go "underground" to participate in the revolution when the Emergency was declared in 1975.
 Prime amongst his motivations were the revolutionary writer, Varavara Rao, who launched the Revolutionary Writers' Association, and the then "political atmosphere and the progressive environment" in which he was raised.
 Poets like Sri Sri, Kaloji Narayana Rao and Varavara Rao were often invited by him, at his house.

 The peasant movement of Karimnagar's Jagitial and Siricilla in 1977 were also overseen by Kishenji, in which more than 60,000 farmers participated, resulting in a "peasant uprising" throughout India.
-The uprising was viewed as anti–feudal in nature, and is evaluated to had been the substratum for the establishment of the People's War Group few years later by Kondapalli Seetharamaiah.
+The uprising was viewed as anti–feudal in nature, and is evaluated to have been the substratum for the establishment of the People's War Group few years later by Kondapalli Seetharamaiah.
 He was viewed as the joint founder of the People's War Group, and had worked as its Politburo member.